MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Select-String.md

 ## NOTES

+PowerShell includes the following aliases for `Select-String`:

+- All platforms:
+  - `sls`

 `Select-String` is similar to `grep` in UNIX or `findstr.exe` in Windows.

 The `sls` alias for the `Select-String` cmdlet was introduced in PowerShell 3.0.